Philippine-Louisiana Historical Society (PLHS)

 Philippine Honorary Consul to Louisiana Robert Romero has presided over the PLHS as president since its establishment.
 He has been joined on the board by community leaders with a range of backgrounds.

-The primary mission of the PLHS is to research the history and culture of Filipinos in Louisiana, educate the community about our findings, and share our stories and culture through regular public events.
+The primary mission of the PLHS is to research and document the history and culture of Filipinos in Louisiana, share the stories of Filipino Louisiana with the public, and celebrate the history and culture of Filipino Louisiana.

 To further this mission, the PLHS has erected historical markers, hosts public events, and presents and publishes our work.
 Our latest project involves a partnership with the Southern Food and Beverage Museum (SoFAB) to research and archive the foodways of Filipino Louisiana.
 The partnership will lead to a Filipino Louisiana foodways archive, which will be housed in the Nunez Community College Research Center.